 Every stalker is different, so there is no single solution.
 However, there are some general guidelines:

-- Take precautions to ensure your safety.
+- Take precautions to ensure their safety.

-- Consider reporting to the police.
+- Report the stalker to the police.

 - Access a safety escort while on campus.
 Safety escorts are available 24-7, every day of the year, through Campus Security and Police Services (208) 426-1453, and will walk or drive you to and from any location on campus, including to your car, to your class, campus job site, etc. There is no cost for this service, and it is open to all campus members.